PedroVinicius/ewallet/README.md

 7 - Point the absolute path for both the private and public key generated in the previous step within a `.env` file and place it at the app root directory.

-The variables have to be named as:
+The variables need to be named as:

 `PRIVATE_KEY_PATH='<ABS-PATH>`